 - 1 cup fresh shiitake mushrooms sliced, stems discarded

 - 1 small carrot cut into thin sticks matchstick cuts

 - 2 tsp. cornstarch dissolved in 3 Tbsp. soy sauce

 - 1/4 cup chicken stock

 - 1 tsp.
 Thai chili sauce or ¼ tsp. cayenne pepper or more to taste.

-- Mix soy sauce and cornstarch.
-Stir in chicken pieces and set aside.
+Mix 3 tablespoons soy sauce with the cornstarch.
+Stir in the uncooked chicken pieces and set aside.